It happened, again.

 The three men busied themselves.
-I rearranged my items on the conveyor.
+She rearranged her items on the conveyor.

-I thought, again, about that moment when somebody I knew said he’d been told dad was the man.
-And I felt, again, just how much I did not want to believe it.
+She thought, again, about that moment when somebody she knew said he’d been told her dad was the man.
+And she felt, again, just how much she did not want to believe it.

 The two Mexicans finished their purchase.
-We all smiled at my transparency.
-I shimmered.
+They all smiled at her transparency.
+She shimmered.

-My turn, at the register.
-The young black man’s presence was too hard to resist.
-And, so I had to ask the next question, the one I always ask.
+Her turn, at the register.
+The young cashier’s presence was too hard to resist.
+And, so she had to ask the next question, the one she always asked.

 “You know, I taught school for twenty five years.
-I had four thousand students.
+Had four thousand students.
 I still bet you might have been my…..what school did you go to?”

 Nope.
 Didn’t teach there.